TLCFEM/suanPan-manual/docs/Library/Element/Beam/B31OS.md

 The Alemdar's thesis contains a few typos.
 The following expressions are confirmed to be correct and used in the implementation.

 1. Eq.
-7.12
+7.12 (Eq.
+7.63)
 2. Eq.
 7.41
 3. Eq.
-7.58
+7.69

 Use `BEAMS` to record section forces.
-Each section contains six components, namely axial force, bending moment about major axis, bending moment about minor axis, Wagner stress resultant, bi-moment and St. Venant torsion.
+Each section contains six force components, namely axial force, bending moment about major axis, bending moment about minor axis, Wagner stress resultant, bi-moment and St. Venant torsion.

 $$
 \begin{bmatrix}